 The BB cores are designed for the support material such as PVA, and although the print cores look identical they have a slightly different design to cope with the different characteristics of the support material.
 In the future, these print cores will be joined by others to offer additional functionality.

 In normal use, the support material and core is assigned to printhead 2 and the structure material is assigned to printhead 1.
-On the back of the machine the filament reels are set out to reflect this, with the support material positioned as the inner reel and the build filament as the outer.
+On the back of the Ultimaker 3 the filament reels are set out to reflect this, with the support material positioned as the inner reel and the build filament as the outer.
 This is a sensible move, as the build material is the more likely of the two to be changed at regular intervals.
 If you want to produce a dual material then the support material and print core can be removed and the second AA print core installed.

 The heated bed is of the vertical cantilever type connected to a lead screw.
 A nice new touch here is the smart Auto Bed Adjustment.
-This isn’t full auto bed levelling, but uses a sensor to determine the bed level and can then compensate with a small amount of adjustment as needed.
+This isn’t full auto bed leveling, but uses a sensor to determine the bed level and can then compensate with a small amount of adjustment as needed.
 In essence, this pads out the lower levels of the print to correct the upper build.

-The printer will also automatically detect when either of the cores or printhead need to be calibrated, and the printer features a new process with special charts and sheets for you to do this.
+The 3D printer will also automatically detect when either of the cores or printhead need to be calibrated, and the printer features a new process with special charts and sheets for you to do this.
 The whole calibration process is far more refined than that of the old system and takes about 20 minutes.
 If more dramatic adjustment of the bed is needed, then the screws under the heated bed can be adjusted in the same way as those that appeared on the Ultimaker 2 and 2+ models.

 Connectivity is another of the big advancements for the Ultimaker 3.
 The SD card slot on the front is gone and in its place is a standard USB slot.
 Models can now be loaded onto a USB stick and fed directly into the front of the machine.
 Once the stick is installed, the process of finding the model that you want to print is pretty much identical as before.